ambercoin/ambercoin/README.md

 AmberCoin

 AmberCoin is an innovative, secure and energy efficient PoW/PoS coin.
-It uses a faster PoW distribution mechanism to distribute the initial coins, then after 100 days the coin is basically transferred to a pure PoS coin, where the generation of the coin is mainly through the PoS interests.
+It uses a faster PoW distribution mechanism to distribute the initial coins, then after 200 days the coin is basically transferred to a PoS coin, where the generation of the coins is both through PoW and PoS interests.